 1.3 Throughout the process I was working with a co-researcher (Sue Wise) with whom I have worked on many previous occasions, amongst other things on aspects of the concentration camps of the South African War and Olive Schreiner’s letters.
-We operated a division of labour, in which I directed our activities and we worked on fairly separate things that didn’t involve too much talking, so as not to annoy fellow archive users and staff.
+We operated a division of labour, in which I directed our activities and we worked on fairly separate things that didn’t involve too much talking, so as not to annoy fellow archive users and staff (or each other!).
 Then, immediately following each day’s work, we de-briefed so as to share information and give us a sense of the whole.

 2. Pietermaritzburg Archives Depot Archivalia

 2.1 There is a short overview of the collections in all the South African governmental archives depots, compiled for each of the four provinces of the old South Africa (the Cape, Free State, Transvaal and Natal).
 This is their ‘Archivalia’.

 2.2 Before leaving the National Archives in Pretoria, where we were working immediately before, I had read the ‘Archivalia’ document for the Pietermaritzburg Archives Depot (which used to be called the Natal AD) and concluded that this archive was likely to be fairly small with its collections focused on official papers of a variety of kinds, while its ‘accessions’ – the collections of personal papers – appeared to be include some larger as well as smaller collections.
 This was because its Archivalia lists twenty or so of them as having inventories, along with the comment there were others which could be overviewed using its List of Accessions.
 The existence of an inventory is a sign that a collection is likely to be large and/or significant.